Nisargadatta Maharaj’s Radical Wisdom and Empathy: An Inspiration and Challenge for the Helping Professions

 Once you can say with confidence born from direct experience: “I am the world, the world is myself,” you are free from desire and fear on one hand and become totally responsible for the world on the other.
 The senseless sorrow of mankind becomes your sole concern.… There is nothing wrong with suffering for the sins of others.… With the dissolution of the personal “I” personal suffering disappears.
 What remains is the great sadness of compassion, the horror of the unnecessary pain….
 Compassionate awareness heals and redeems.
 There is nothing we can do, we can only let things happen according to their nature.
 [Q: Do you advocate complete passivity?]
 Clarity and charity is action.
 Love is not lazy and clarity directs.
 You need not worry about action, look after your mind and heart [and all action happens spontaneously, “like growing hair,” as Maharaj remarked on at least several occasions].

 These are no mere words: “For establishing and maintaining relationship affectionate awareness expressed in direct action is required.
-Not what you say, but what you do is that matters.”
+Not what you say, but what you do is what matters.”
 (Emphasis added.)

 Because this aspect of his teaching has generally been under-acknowledged in the commentary literature by Robert Powell, Ramesh Balsekar, et al., a good number of further quotes are adduced to underscore this is a crucial element in Maharaj’s spirituality and what he urged on listeners: